vfiksdal/ndict/README.md

 # nDICT
-nDICT is a lightweight dictionary object which emulates the python dict type.
-It's designed as two drop-in classes that you can compile directly into your projects.
-The dictionary is implemented as a standalone class, whereas the JSON parser is a supplementary class to save/load dictionary object to disk for persistent storage.
+nDICT is a simply drop-in class which emulates the python dict type.
+The dictionary class can work as a standalone object, but you can optionally add the supplementary njson class to get json decoding capabilities allowing you to save/load dictionary objects to disk for persistent storage.

 # Usage
 ## The ndict class